wpeka/wplegalpages/readme.txt

 Updated for Compatibility with WP 4.5.3.
 Improved Admin Dashboard for easy creation of policy pages

 = 1.3 =
-WPLegal Pages is now compatible WordPress 4.5.
+WPLegal Pages is now compatible with WordPress 4.5.

 = 1.2 =
 Added banner to upgrade WPLegal Pages Pro version on plugin dashboard